ehsteve/roentgen/roentgen/data/README.rst

 Source: `https://physics.nist.gov/PhysRefData/XrayMassCoef/tab2.html <https://physics.nist.gov/PhysRefData/XrayMassCoef/tab2.html>`__
 Provides a list of all compounds and mixtures supported density is in units of g/cm^3
+Energy ranges from 1 keV to 20 MeV.

 emission_lines.csv
 ------------------